 During the break-in process, the piston and sleeve wear into each other to form a precise fit.
-The engine needs to heat up to a temperature around 200 to 215°F to allow the piston and sleeve to achieve this fit properly.
-A precise fit between these two components is critical for proper compression and optimum performance.
+The engine needs to heat up to a temperature around 200 to 215 degrees to allow the piston and sleeve to achieve this fit properly.
+A precise fit between these two components is critical for proper compression, and optimum performance.
 If the engine runs too cold during break-in, the piston and sleeve will not expand to their appropriate sizes for break-in, and this can lead to premature wear of these components.
 This wear may not become apparent until after winter has past, and the engine is operated under warmer running conditions.

 - Warm the engine to approximately room temperature by removing all fuel and storing the vehicle inside at room temperature until just before starting the engine.
-An extremely cold engine can become difficult to start. - After the engine is running, it is important to keep the temperature of the engine up around 200 to 215°F during break-in.
-In weather below 45°F, the TRX 2.5 Racing Engine will tend to run at lower temperatures between 160 to 180°F (when tuned at proper break-in mixture settings).
+An extremely cold engine can become difficult to start. - After the engine is running, it is important to keep the temperature of the engine up around 200 to 215 degrees during break-in.
+In weather below 45 degrees, the TRX 3.3 Racing Engine will tend to run at lower temperatures between 160 to 180 degrees (when tuned at proper break-in mixture settings).
 This is too cool for break-in.
 Do not lean the fuel mixture to increase engine temperature!
-This will also decrease lubrication and cause your piston/sleeve to wear prematurely. - Wrap the cooling head with a paper towel, clean rag, or sock to help keep the engine running around the recommended 200 to 215°F break-in temp.
+This will also decrease lubrication and cause your piston/sleeve to wear prematurely. - Wrap the cooling head with a paper towel, clean rag or sock to help keep the engine running around the recommended 200 to 215 breakin temp.
 If too much heat is contained, the engine can actually run too hot.
 Make sure that you monitor the engine's temp closely for the first couple of tanks until you get the right amount of cover for the cooling head.
 This will, of course, depend on your current weather conditions.
-Adjusting the cover up and down, exposing more or fewer cooling fins, is a convenient way to regulate engine temps.

-For owners that do not have access to a temperature probe, a drop of water on the cooling head (around the glow plug area) can be used to estimate the engine's temperature.
-The drop of water should slowly sizzle for approximately 6 to 8 seconds if the engine is around 200 to 210°F. If the water sizzles for only a few seconds, then it is likely that it is over 220°F, and needs to cool down.
-If the water takes a long time or does not evaporate at all, then the engine is too cool.

-We do not recommend that you operate your engine below 35°F. If you insist on running your vehicle below 35°F, be aware that nitro engines may be very difficult to start and tune at extremely cold temperatures.
+Adjusting the cover up and down, exposing more or fewer cooling fins, is a convenient way to regulate engine temps. - For owners that do not have access to a temperature probe, a drop of water on the cooling head (around the glow plug area) should slowly sizzle for approximately 6 to 8 seconds around 200 to 210 degrees.
+If the water sizzles for only a few seconds, then it is likely that it is over 220 degrees, and needs to cool down.
+If the water takes a long time or does not evaporate at all, then the engine is too cool. - We do not recommend that you operate your engine below 35 degrees Fahrenheit.
+If you insist on running your vehicle below 35 degrees, be aware that nitro engines may be very difficult to start and tune at extremely cold temperatures.
 Also, at temperatures below freezing, nitro fuel can actually begin to gel up, and this can be harmful to the engine.

-Follow the remaining break-in procedures as outlined in this Owner's Manual.
+Follow the remaining break-in procedures as outlined in this Owners Manual.
 This, along with the steps listed above, will ensure a good breakin for your new nitro engine, and provide many hours of enjoyment.

-TUNING YOUR TRX 2.5 RACING ENGINE
+TUNING YOUR TRX 3.3 RACING ENGINE

 The engine's performance depends on the fuel mixture.

-Turn the mixture needles clockwise to lean the fuel mixture and counterclockwise to richen it.
+Turn the mixture needles clockwise to lean the fuel

+mixture and counterclockwise to richen it.
 Leaning the fuel mixture will increase engine power up to the engine's mechanical limits.
 Never run the engine too lean (not enough fuel flow).
-Never lean the engine so far that it begins to cutout or stall.
+Never lean the engine until it begins to cut-out or stall.
 Leaning the engine beyond the safe allowable limits will result in poor performance and almost certain engine damage.
 Indications of an overly lean mixture include: